 Prior to the ECF Princess Margriet Award for Culture ceremony, the first European Cultural Challenge took place.
 A two-day advocacy retreat that brought together laureates, grantees, partners, researchers, foundations, media-makers and policy-makers to work on tangible cases that fuel positive change through culture.

 Through this challenge the European Cultural Foundation connected European changemakers and contribute to rethinking and building Europe as an open, inclusive and democratic space.

 Outcomes of the European Cultural Challenge vary from exploring cultural solutions to imagining campaigns and developing concrete advocacy proposals.
 The European Cultural Challenge took place at Hotel Arena, Amsterdam on 15 and 16 May.
 Gilane Tawadros' opening lecture is available here.

 The first outcomes of the challenge were presented during the ECF Princess Margriet Award for Culture ceremony on 16 May, sharing central stage with the 2018 laureates.
-To get an idea about the event, you can search on social media with the hashtag #ECFchallenge.
-All participants are listed in our booklet.
+To get an idea about the event, you may search social media with the hashtag #ECFchallenge.
+All participants are listed in the booklet.

 What are concrete topics or cases that participants will work on?

 The Challenge was centered around three main thematic clusters:

 Diversity & Equality